HeitorRaimundoPrado/reactjs-remote-video-player/README.md

 # Video Player with YouTube Client

 This is a video player application with a front-end written in React and a back-end written in Flask.
-The application allows users to play remote audio files saved on a server and search for, play and download YouTube videos using Python's pytube library.
+The application allows users to play remote audio files saved on a server and search for, play and download YouTube videos using Python's yt-dlp and scrapetube

 ## Features